-Construction Ontario’s training platform uses a VR headset, where you can see, move and interact freely in a 3D virtual setting, with simulated real-world tools and equipment.
-Through immersive simulations, workplace training scenarios that are too difficult, expensive, or dangerous, including hazardous material spills or working from heights, become more practical, cost-effective, and safe.
+Our training platforms use VR headsets, where users can see, move, and interact freely with 3D virtual settings.
+Through enticing simulations, workplace training scenarios that are too difficult, expensive, or dangerous, such as hazardous materials spills or working from heights, become more practical, cost-effective, and safe.

-According to a PricewaterhouseCoopers’ study into the effectiveness of VR for soft skills training, this type of immersive training results in the following2:
+Studies have shown the effectiveness of VR for soft skills training, this type of immersive training results in the following:

 Have questions?
 Need more information?
 Contact us.